 How many treatments will be needed?

-How many treatments a dog requires will depend on it's presenting condition, age etc. But as with people, I would recommend 2-3 treatments at weekly intervals initially.
+How many treatments a dog requires will depend on its presenting condition, age etc. But as with people, it is recommended 2-3 treatments at weekly intervals initially.

 Working or competing dogs would benefit from regular treatments to help prevent injury, maintain health and enhance performance and recovery time.